AntidoteDB/antidote_aql/README.md

 directly exported functions from the modules supported by the AQL application.
 Use this shell if you are aware of the AQL internal structure.

-Both commands start an HTTP server for communication with AQL in background.
+Both commands start an HTTP server to communicate with AQL in background.
 The server listens on the TCP port 3002.

 ## Getting started